UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ## 9. Reload the VS Code terminals and window

-Delete all open terminals and run the `Developer: Reload Window` command to detect the files that were generated from building.
+Delete all open terminals and run the `Developer: Reload Window` VS Code command to detect the files that were generated from building.

 ## Setup Sailbot Workspace in a GitHub Codespace